-Espresso powder has a shelf life of around six months, but be aware that the flavor and taste will deteriorate over time.
-Contact with oxygen will not only cause the espresso powder to lose its flavor but can also affect the coffee’s natural oils, leading to a rancid taste (4).
+Espresso powder has a shelf life of around six months, but be aware that the flavour and taste will deteriorate over time.
+Contact with oxygen will not only cause the espresso powder to lose its flavour but can also affect the coffee’s natural oils, leading to a rancid taste (4).
 And just as with coffee or spices, humidity and heat can also impact the freshness.
 This means no storing it in the fridge, or on the counter next to the stove.
 The best place for it is in a cool, dark cupboard.

 Top tip: Make your espresso powder in small batches when you already have plans to use it.

-With these simple steps, you can create your own batch of espresso powder at home, ready for adding to cakes, drinks, and savory recipes.
+With these simple steps, you can create your own batch of espresso powder at home, ready for adding to cakes, drinks, and savoury recipes.
 Not only will this save you money, but it also gives new life to your used coffee grounds.

 Espresso powder is gluten-free, provided it is made with only coffee.
 If you are using store-bought espresso powder, particularly the instant kind, you may want to check the label for any extra ingredients, such as fillers.